 Meet The Lee County Emergency Management Team

-NOTE: We will be adding biographies on the EOC Staff that we support with the ALERT group as they become available.
+NOTE: We will be adding biographies on the EOC Staff that we support with the ARES Team as they become available.
 CLICK on a photo for the biography.

 Lee County Emergency Operations Center